dipasqualew/lucertula/README.md

 ## API

-Any storage is compatible with any algorythm.
+Any storage is compatible with any algorithm.

 The library supports tree-shaking, so it is recommended to import storages and strategies directly.